-Induction Hobs Ensure Maximum Safety
+Induction Heating Elements Ensure Maximum Safety

-An inductive cooktop keeps the stovetop cool.
+An induction cooktop keeps the stovetop cool.

 they Only Work With Electricity

-Another drawback is power failure.
+Another drawback is a power failure.

 They only work with electric power, so if there is a power failure for hours, you won’t be able to use it or cook your food.

-Induction stove tops are one of the most promising technologies we have today.
+Induction stovetops are one of the most promising technologies we have today.

-Induction stove cooktops are modern and have many advantages in terms of safety, efficiency and cooking speed but they also have disadvantages.
+Induction stove cooktops are modern and have many advantages in terms of safety, efficiency, and cooking speed, but they also have disadvantages.

 - Energy efficiency

-- Heat consistancy
+- Heat consistency